The Fascinating History of the Audi Logo Design

 Merging with NSU

 A significant milestone came in 1969 when Auto Union merged with another carmaker, NSU.
-This merger marked the birth of a cumbersome name, Audi NSU Auto Union AG.
+This merger gave rise to a cumbersome name: Audi NSU Auto Union AG.
 Despite its awkwardness, the name symbolised the blend of rich automotive legacies.

 The Birth of Audi AG